Los Angeles Couples Therapy: in-person & online

 lesbian couple enjoying cuddling in bed, kindman & co. queer relationship therapy 90042

-bipoc couple cuddling in bed together, kindman & co therapy in los angeles
+bipoc and interracial couple cuddling in bed together, kindman & co therapy in los angeles

 Of course many partnerships experience significant crises like infidelity, grief or loss, financial strain, etc., but often many intimate relationships dissolve because people just stop working at them.
 Partners start accepting less than they want, and letting little things slide.
 They stop seeing and meeting each others’ needs.
 They stop getting to know each other and paying attention.
 They grow and change without inviting their partner along.
 Eventually, small missteps may turn into deep, irresolvable differences.